-This dish is incredibly heavy but addictive at the same time.
-This is a meal to avoid if you’re on a diet or looking for a healthy meal.
-On the flip-side you’re just looking for something that is packed full of flavour and not worried about a few extra carbs then you’re in for a treat.
+On the flip-side, if you’re just looking for something that is packed full of flavor and not worried about a few extra carbs, then you’re in for a treat.

-This dish also reheats surprisingly well (Might split slightly) so if you end up with leftovers simply keep in the fridge and reheat whenever you need a quick & easy meal.
-I should mention that it probably won’t freeze very well so I suggest to avoid freezing it.
+This dish also reheats surprisingly well, so if you end up with leftovers, simply keep them in the fridge and reheat whenever you need a quick and easy meal.
+It should last roughly three days in the fridge.

 Slow Cooker Hash Brown Casserole Recipe

 Adblock removing the video?
 Support us by subscribing to our ad-free service or by whitelisting us in your ad blocker.

 - 420g (15 oz) cream of chicken soup